inkle/ink-unity-integration/Readme.md

 * Is the Linux Unity Editor supported?

   *We haven't implemented it, although it should be easy enough by running inklecate.exe with mono.
 Take a look at `InkCompiler.cs` if you want to add it.*

-* I'm getting this error:

-        Internal compiler error.
-See the console log for more information. output was:
-        Unhandled Exception: System.TypeLoadException: Could not load type 'Newtonsoft.Json.Linq.JContainer' from assembly 'Newtonsoft.Json, Version=6.0.0.0, Culture=neutral, PublicKeyToken=30ad4fe6b2a6aeed'.`

- 	You need to change your API compatibility level from .NET 2.0 subset to .NET 2.0.
+* What happened to Newtonsoft.Json.Net?
+Do I still need my API compatibility set to .NET 2.0?

+  We removed our dependency on Newtonsoft.Json.Net, so you can keep (or revert) your API compatibility to .NET 2.0 Subset, if you're upgrading your ink Unity integration plugin.

 # License